weavy-labs/weavy-kendoreact-messenger/README.md

 Weavy Chat API is completely free; unlimited MAU, users, messages, storage.
 No cap.
 You can find out [what is included here](https://www.weavy.com/pricing).

-This is what we're going to build; [https://weavykendochat.weavycloud.com/](KendoReact Chat Demo)
+You want to see whare you're about to build?
+Go to the [KendoReact Chat Demo](https://weavykendochat.weavycloud.com/).

 ## Getting started with Weavy KendoReact Chat
 Just clone the repo and you should be up and running in no time.
 Everything is prepared with a demo instance up and running so you can start playing around with it instantly.